CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 #### Onboard Application

-To **Onboard Application** using a **file full path**, the process will upload sources on the CAST Imaging server.
+To **Onboard Application** using a **file full path**, the process will upload sources on the Imaging Console server.
 The file should be accessible from the machine where the batch is executed.

 The *Onboard Application* feature is using following strategies in a separated commands: